Eli Gardner

 Eli Gardner (born June 14, 1986) is an American football coach who is currently the head coach at Stonehill College, a role he has held since the 2016 season.
 He played college football at Western New England University.

+Early life

+Gardner is a native of Milford, New Jersey.
+He earned a bachelor's degree in sports management at Western New England University, and a master's degree in athletic administration from Endicott College.